leostenzel/SymbolicCircuits.jl/tutorial/define_rules.md

 ```julia
 rx1 = UGate(rX([:theta1, :theta2]), [Loc(1)])
 ```
-The reason there allow mutiple angles is because in VQE system, a lot of ansatz has a linear mapping between the rotation angle and their parameters.
+The reason there allow multiple angles is in VQE system, a lot of ansatz has a linear mapping between the rotation angle and their parameters.
 A symbolic system like this will represent such phenomenon correctly.

-As refered in the introductory document, the circuit in `SymbolicCircuit.jl` is defined as a chain of gate, connected by operator `*`, for example:
+As referred in the introductory document, the circuit in `SymbolicCircuits.jl` is defined as a chain of gate, connected by operator `*`, for example:
 ```julia
 circ = x1 * x2c1 * rx1
 ```